MatasBudriunas/code-analyzer/README.md

 3. Run ```source venv/bin/activate``` or ```source venv/Scripts/activate``` if you're using GitBash to enable new library acquisition
 4. Run ```pip install torch transformers flask``` to acquire flask, troch and transformers libraries.
 5. Run ```server.py``` to run the webserver
-6. Now you can make a postman POST request to 127.0.0.1:5000/analyze_code endpoint with value assigned to 'content' parameter.
+6. Now you can make a postman POST request to 127.0.0.1:5000/analyze_code endpoint with value assigned to 'content' parameter